TsLu1s/SegmentAE/README.md

 Binary installer for the latest released version is available at the Python Package Index [(PyPI)](https://pypi.org/project/segmentae/).

-The source code is currently hosted on GitHub at: https://github.com/TsLu1s/SegmentAE

 ## Installation

 To install this package from Pypi repository run the following command: